wein.plus

 Gluten

-Term (colloquially also glue or gluten) for a mixture of proteins found in the seeds of some cereals such as wheat, rye and barley.
-Other grains, such as rice and maize, are gluten-free.
+A term (also known colloquially as gluten or gluten protein) for a mixture of proteins found in the seeds of some cereals such as wheat, rye and barley.
+Other cereals such as rice and maize are gluten-free.
 Gluten triggers a whole range of diseases, including coeliac disease, a disease of the mucous membrane of the small intestine caused by hypersensitivity to gluten.
-People suffering from this disease have to avoid foods containing gluten for the rest of their lives.
-Gluten is a declarable allergen.
-Wine, sparkling wine and grape must are considered gluten-free, but beer made from the above grains does contain gluten.
-As a rule, the proteins used in fine foods are gluten-free.
-However, gluten should not be confused with glutamate, which is responsible for the taste sensation umami.
-For limits of substances in wine, see ADI (acceptable daily intake).
+People suffering from this disease must avoid gluten-containing foods for the rest of their lives.

 Voices of our members